zephray/VerilogBoy/doc/cpu_internal.md

 10 - Fixed ADD ; F to result
 11 - Fixed SUB ; A to F

+# alu_op_signed

+Force signed operation

 ## alu_dst

 Selection of destination of ALU.
-(Let's see if it would be the same as ALU op1)

 00 - A register
 01 - PC byte
 10 - Register file